YesterdaysCoffee/TrideX_17.9/README.md

 - Re-use your Trident Z-drive leadscrews
 - Or use Belted Z-drives derived from the VORON 2.4.
 - A Toolhead Adaptor is required:
-  - The adaptor for DragonBurner is provided.
+  - The adaptor for Dragon Burner is provided.
 Please use the cowling published here.
   - An Anthead adaptor is possible, this depends on if anyone requests it.

 ## Bed Sizes:
-- 200mm x 200mm (available space for exectronics needs to be verified)
+- 200mm x 200mm (available space for electronics needs to be verified)
 - 250mm x 250mm (my preferred size)
 - 300mm x 300mm
 - 350mm x 350mm  (caution, the x axis may be too long)